 What does this mean?
 Britain focuses on being the support civilization in the game, thanks to the boost it gets to archers.
-Pretty unimpressive otherwise, with mainly useless bonuses.
-One of the weakest civilizations in the game, despite starting with one of my favorite commanders.
+It had its second bonus changed, making it a better choice, even though focused more on defense.
+It does have one of my favorite commanders in the game, though.

-Chivalry: Troop health increases 2%.
-Stone Gathering speed increases 10%.
-Hospital Healing speed increases 10%.
+Chivalry: Troop health increases by 3%.
+Wood Gathering speed increases 10%.
+Hospital Healing speed increases 20%.

 Starting Commander: Joan of Arc (Support, Gatherer)